VELD-Dev/riftripper/README.md

 Riftripper is a tool made in C# to view, extract and edit maps of R**atchet and Clank: Rift Apart**, **Spiderman (PS5/PC)** and potentially **Ratchet and Clank 2016**.

+### RiftRipper is still in a very early state and some expected features could not work or not be implemented at all.
+All the bug reports are appreciated though.

 ## Summary
 * 🌐 [*General information*](#-general-information)
   * ✅ [**Compatibility list**](#-compatibility-list)